Mastering AWS Infrastructure as Code: The Ultimate Step-by-Step Tutorial

 Well, here we got to know that by using the IaC concept, we can deploy IT infrastructure in less time and with consistency.
 However, are we going to sit and write the code in the configuration file every time?
 Certainly not!

-So, let’s see how tools like AWS CloudFormation, Terraform, and AWS CDK codes are used to do this task in an easy way.
+So, let’s see how tools like AWS CloudFormation, Terraform, and AWS CDK codes are used to do this task easily.

 AWS CloudFormation allows you to define and manage your cloud infrastructure in a structured and automated way.
-Instead of setting the resources in the infrastructure one by one, it lets you describe your desired cloud resources and their configurations using a template, which is written in a specific format called JSON or YAML programming language.
+Instead of setting up the resources in AWS one by one, it lets you describe your desired cloud resources and their configurations using a template.
+This template is written in JSON or YAML.

 CloudFormation then takes this template and handles the provisioning and management of your resources, ensuring consistency, scalability, and ease of deployment across different environments.

-In simpler terms, AWS CloudFormation helps you set up and control your cloud resources without having to manually do everything.
+In simpler terms, AWS CloudFormation helps you set up and control your AWS cloud resources without everything manually.

 Amazon Web Services (AWS) CloudFormation is a powerful service that allows you to define, deploy, and manage AWS infrastructure resources using code templates.
 It serves as a fundamental part for implementing Infrastructure as Code (IaC) within the AWS environment.